kylel234/animeDir/README.md

-REST web application that stores your anime
+A REST web application that allows you to add, update, delete, and view anime/anime studios